lyoshenka/grinfit/_posts/2013-03-31-fools-fest.md

 - I cut too close to the handlers.
 Need to clear earlier.
 - I have to stop clearing up the sideline and clear to the front of the stack.
+- When chasing a deep cut on D, spend less time looking for the disc and more time chasing.
+Otherwise I won't catch up.
 - My backhand dumps suck.
 Need to step out and reach farther.
 - **Team defense**.
 We don't play enough of that in Philly.